What’s new in 2025?

 Severance Pay

 California employers are not required by law to pay employees severance pay upon their termination.
 However, they can choose to offer it.
-Employees should refer to their employment contract or employer’s policy for guidance on any severance pay available to them.
+An employee should refer to their employment contract or employer’s policy for guidance on any severance pay available to them.

 Additional Laws That Might Apply to You